G Storm: Plot

 Pong arrives in Hong Kong and Lau and his squad are assigned to protect her.
-On the way to the forum, they were ambushed by terrorists on the freeway leading to a chase and shootout where Pong's assistant, Alice, was wounded.
+On the way to the forum, they are ambushed by terrorists on the freeway, leading to a chase and shootout where Pong's assistant, Alice, is wounded.
 Lau suggests Pong to leave Hong Kong for her safety but she refuses, revealing to him that Alice was a victim of human trafficking and she insists on battling human trafficking issues.
-Later, Luk discovers Siu is also on Interpol's wanted list under one of his many alias and confronts Siu in the latter's company, who poses as a secretary while Schumook is the boss.
+Later, Luk discovers Siu is also on Interpol's wanted list under one of his many alias and confronts Siu in the latter's company, who poses as a secretary while Chumook is the boss.
 Luk taunts Siu, who plays them and signals Chumook to silence Luk after the latter leaves.

-Luk then gets a call from Lam-luk that his wife, Donut, is in danger and asks Luk to help him but he actually tricks him to a psychiatrist's officer and suggests Luk to take therapy.
-A suicide bomber suddenly comes out of the elevator and Lam-luk pushes the bomber back into the elevator and sacrifices himself as he dies in the explosion.
-Luk breaks down as it reminded him of his wife's death, who also died in an elevator six years ago.
+Luk then gets a call from Lam-luk that his wife, Donut, is in danger and asks Luk to help him.
+However, it was actually a trick to lure Luk to a psychiatrist's office, where Lam-luk expresses his concern for Luk's mental health and suggests that Luk go to a therapy appointment.
+A suicide bomber suddenly comes out of the elevator – to protect his wife and child and others present, Lam-luk tackles the bomber back into the elevator and sacrifices himself in the explosion.
+Luk breaks down as it reminds him of his wife's death, who also died in an elevator six years ago.

-Ching attempts to have Fei-hung confess his crimes but the latter refuses but Fei-hung is then chased by hitmen and Ching rescues Fei-hung and flee from the hitmen.
-Ching then puts Fei-hung in a safety house and the brothers reconcile and Fei-hung finally confesses he was paid by Kwong to move the container full of slaves, which he was unaware of, safely to the terminal.
+Ching attempts to have Fei-hung confess his crimes but the latter refuses.
+Fei-hung is then chased by hitmen and Ching rescues Fei-hung and they flee from the hitmen.
+Ching then puts Fei-hung in a safety house and the brothers reconcile.
+Fei-hung finally confesses he was paid by Kwong to move the container full of slaves, which he was unaware of the contents, safely to the terminal.
 Luk, who has been suspecting Ching, arrives with his squad outside, but the brothers manage to evade them.
-However, a nearby car camera captures the brothers and Luk confronts Ching back in his office but Luk persuades Ching to tell his brother turn himself in to the ICAC and promises he would not suffer a severe penalty.
+However, a nearby car camera captures the brothers and Luk confronts Ching back in his office.
+Luk persuades Ching to tell his brother turn himself in to the ICAC, and promises leniency.